 - Target followers with product recommendations

-The range of ad campaign options are growing and becoming more complex that only an expert working on Facebook ads exclusively can create campaigns that deliver on your objectives.
+The range of ad campaign options is growing and becoming more complex than only an expert working on Facebook ads exclusively can create campaigns that deliver on your objectives.

 SEO is the number one traffic source for most websites.

 SEO is the science and art of ranking web pages in the organic positions in Google.

 Most SMEs and larger organisations have dedicated SEO managers in-house and hire an SEO agency to support the implementation work.

 Here are the key aspects and functions of SEO :

 - Keyword Research – find out what people search and click.

 - Competitor analysis – find out what your competitors rank for and their link strategy.